divyanshukla777/portfolio/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
+role: UG Student
-role: Computer Science and Engineering
+Computer Science and Engineering

 # Organizations/Affiliations to show in About widget
 organizations: